Office: JWB 310

 Phone messages: (801)581-6851

-See the review in Imechanica and in Journal of Applied Mechanics of Pradeep Sharma
+See also the review in Imechanica and in Journal of Applied Mechanics by Pradeep Sharma

 Only $80!
 Available here: Extending the Theory of Composites to Other Areas of Science

 A preview of what is inside the book can be found in these slides

 One can find on arXiv five chapters: Analyticity of the Dirichlet-to-Neumann map for the time-harmonic Maxwell's equations with Maxence Cassier and Aaron Welters; Bounds for the response of viscoelastic composites under antiplane loadings in the time domain with Ornella Mattei; A rigorous approach to the field recursion method for two-component composites with isotropic phases with Maxence Cassier and Aaron Welters; The response of linear inhomogeneous systems to coupled fields: Bounds and perturbation expansions with Mordehai Milgrom; Superfunctions and the algebra of subspace collections and their association with rational functions of several complex variables.